Sample actuary job description and interview questions

 How do you stay current on actuarial laws and relevant regulations?

-One major challenge that Actuaries commonly face is explaining their findings to managers, peers, or clients that don’t have a background in actuarial science.
-Actuaries need to have advanced technical and analytical skills, but they also need great communication skills to properly convey their findings to audiences that do not have a strong STEM background or may not know actuarial terminology.
-An experienced actuary should know how to break down complex reports into more digestible insights that they can explain in relatively simple terms.
+One major challenge that Actuaries commonly face is explaining their findings to managers, peers, or clients who don’t have a background in actuarial science.
+Actuaries need to have advanced technical and analytical skills.